rodhayl/MovibeCodingProjects/README.md

 This repository serves as a playground for exploring:

-- Desktop application development (GUI frameworks)
+- Desktop application development (GUI frameworks: Tkinter, CustomTkinter)
 - Document processing and manipulation
 - OCR and computer vision
+- Media downloading and processing (video/audio)
+- Web scraping and authentication management
 - Data extraction and transformation
 - Testing strategies and test-driven development
-- Packaging and distribution
+- Packaging and distribution (PyInstaller, executables)
 - Cross-platform compatibility
 - Modern Python development practices